cyrizon/r-clustering-variables/inst/shinyApp/README.md

 For technical details about the K-means algorithm:

-- See `../../R/algorithms/KMeansVariablesR6.R`
+- See `../../R/algorithms/ClustVarKMeans.R`
-- Check documentation: `?KMeansVariablesR6`
+- Check documentation: `?ClustVarKMeans`

 ## 🎓 Academic Use